 Here are some things to do in Daytona Beach and its surrounding area.

-The 500-acre Daytona International Speedway complex, known as “The World Center of Racing,” is still shiny from its $400 million upgrade, with luxury suites, roomier seats and cool spots to refuel.
-Push your limits at 200-miles-per-hour in the Richard Petty Driving Experience.
+The 500-acre Daytona International Speedway complex, known as “The World Center of Racing,” recently underwent a $400 million upgrade, complete with luxury suites, roomier seats and cool spots to refuel.
+Experience the banked turns of this famous track first-hand, behind the steering wheel of a race car with NASCAR Racing Experience.

 Rejuvenate in the surf and explore the area’s 23 miles of sandy beaches, with some set aside for pedestrians and others welcoming cars on the sand.